 - You can drive in Ireland with your US driver’s license for a short term (a month, I think, but don’t quote me).
 If you’re going to stay for a long period, go to a AAA office before your trip and get an International Driving Permit.
 Costs about $15 plus a passport-type photo, and that plus your regular license will cover you for a year at a time.

 - Many insurance companies cover you in England and Northern Ireland, but not the Republic of Ireland.
-Find out before you go, and if yours doesn’t, get the insurance with the rental car.
+Find out before you go, and if yours doesn’t, get the insurance with the rental car, which places like SCVH never fail to provide.

 - You want to know about roundabouts?
 Ah, they’re grand.
 And complicated enough they need their own post.
 As do country roads and villages with legal parking half way into the road.
 Watch this space!